Most Orchids bloom once or twice a year and can last up to 120 days; however, seeing a withering Orchid is uncommon.

 Continue watering your resting Orchid the same as you usually rejuvenate the root system and fertilize it early spring to provide a sufficient boost.

 In addition, provide ample indirect sunlight to induce the photosynthesis process as soon as the winter passes, and your plant will regrow in no time.

 How to Take Care of Dormant Orchids?

-When an Orchid goes into dormancy, you need not do much but provide basic winter care to keep it safe from adverse cold conditions.
+When an Orchid goes into dormancy, you need not do much but provide primary winter care to keep it safe from adverse cold conditions.

 1. Provide ample light: Dormant Orchid craves warmth and light even in winter; therefore, try keeping them near a light source such as an LED grow light or sunlit window.

 2. Provide Cold Protection: Orchids that are not cold-hardy will suffer in low temperatures; therefore, cover them with a frost blanket and use a heat mat when the temperature drops significantly.